-Arlyn Moreno Luna is a doctoral student in the Critical Studies of Race, Class, and Gender program at UC Berkeley’s School of Education.
+Arlyn Moreno Luna is a doctoral candidate in the Critical Studies of Race, Class, and Gender program at UC Berkeley’s School of Education.
 Her scholarly interests include access and equity in higher education for first-generation and traditionally underrepresented students; students’ higher education pathways; students’ experiences when transferring from community college to four-year institutions; and bachelor's degree attainment for students who begin post-secondary education at a community college.

 Arlyn was born and raised in Mexico, migrating to the U.S. as a teen.
 She started in a new educational system without knowing English, which shaped her perspectives and educational aspirations.
 Arlyn experienced firsthand how historically marginalized students are tracked into technical careers and not into college.
 Arlyn developed a strong desire to conduct research that provides systematic evidence that informs best practices to promote immigrant and student equity.